Why IV Drugs?

 After detox, a person with an IV drug addiction should enter rehab if at all possible.
 Rehab centers provide several different types of therapy to help participants start their recovery.
 In addition to detox and rehab, those who struggle with addiction can also seek other options such as Cognitive Behavioral Therapy and addiction support groups.

-If you’re struggling with an addiction to injectable drugs, or if someone you love is struggling with this addiction, you know how challenging it can be to recover.
+If you’re struggling with an addiction to injecting drugs, or if someone you love is struggling with this addiction, you know how challenging it can be to recover.
 These powerful drugs create powerful addictions, and overcoming them will take a lot of dedication and support.